Do I need to engage a solicitor to get a divorce?

 No, a divorce can be initiated by one or both parties to a marriage.
 The party or parties making the Application for Divorce can find useful information (including a Divorce Kit) online at www.familylawcourts.gov.au.
 The website also provides information on e-filing your documents.

-As there are a number of forms that need to be completed and filed with the Federal Circuit Court, then served correctly on the other party, some people prefer to bring their divorce matter to a solicitor to handle.
+As there are a number of forms that need to be completed and filed with the Federal Circuit and Family Court of Australia, then served correctly on the other party, some people prefer to bring their divorce matter to a solicitor to handle.
 In special cases, one or more affidavits are required to be filed, and clients often prefer to have such documents prepared and filed by their family lawyer.